samlane-ma/budgie-analog-clock/README.md

 Current issues:
 * If you have a light panel, the clock will be hard/impossible to see unless you change the clock colors
-* Ihe clock can be scaled larger than the panel size.
+* The clock can be scaled larger than the panel size.
 This will cause the panel to overlap windows, unless you increase the panel size as well.

 This requires python3-svgwrite to be installed:
 * sudo apt install python3-svgwrite